 Communicating with the Prosecution

 While the prosecutor is your adversary in the process, it doesn't mean that you and your defense team should never enter talk to the prosecution.
 In fact, if you're represented by an experienced criminal defense attorney, discussions with the government can often reveal their case strategy and what evidence they plan to rely on in their case.
-If it involves witness testimony, then your attorney can get to work on discrediting that witness and his or her testimony.
+If it involves witness testimony, then your attorney can get to work on discrediting that witness and their testimony.

 Another important reason why it may be helpful to communicate with the prosecution is the prospect of obtaining a plea bargain.
 With a plea bargain a defendant will agree not to contest the case or certain facts of the case and, in return, the prosecutor may dismiss certain charges or seek reduced charges or penalties.
 These are sensitive discussions, however, and should only be entered into with the advice and assistance of an experienced criminal defense attorney.
 After all, any accidental admissions during negotiations could later come back to haunt a defendant at trial if no deal is reached.

 The DA offices in Colorado are broken up into 22 judicial districts incorporating all of Colorado's counties.
-Below are links to the Colorado DA offices by district as well as some County Attorney offices.
-To suggest a resource for this page, please e-mail us.
+Below are links to the Colorado D.A. offices by district as well as some County Attorney offices.

 Get Legal Help with Your Criminal Case in Colorado

 Just because you're facing criminal charges doesn't mean the case against you is strong.
 In fact, there are times when prosecutors overcharge a case, or seek charges that go beyond the weight of the evidence, in order to pressure a defendant into a plea bargain.
 Don't fight your case alone, contact a local criminal defense attorney who can be your steady advocate at trial or during plea negotiations.